 After School Program

-Extended Day at Germantown Friends School is designed to offer students enriching opportunities for discovery and exploration during the hours between dismissal and pick-up.
+After School Programs at GFS offer students enriching opportunities for discovery and exploration during the hours between dismissal and pick-up.

 - After School Program: Imagine, Reach, Explore (ASPire)

-In addition to creating numerous options for discovery and fun, GFS’s Extended Day staff is committed to upholding the school’s mission and philosophy through their efforts to nurture each student’s mind, body, and spirit.
+In addition to creating numerous options for discovery and fun, GFS’ After School staff is committed to upholding the school’s mission and philosophy through their efforts to nurture each student’s mind, body, and spirit.
 The programming reinforces the rich lessons and essential values GFS students are taught throughout the school day.

 - Middle School After School